-Over the past 30 years, WIPCE has grown to become a major international event in the Indigenous education movement.
+Over more than 30 years, WIPCE has grown to become a major international event in the Indigenous education movement.

 WIPCE draws Indigenous representatives from across the globe to share successes and strategies for culturally grounded education.